Benchmarking Unlearning for Vision Transformers: Results and Analyses

 \subsection{How do VT architectures and capacities affect MU performance?}

-We observe systematic differences between ViT and Swin-T, as well as clear effects of model size.
+We observe systematic differences among ViT, Swin-T, and DINOv2, as well as clear effects of model size.

-\textbf{Architecture.} Swin-T exhibits stronger memorization than ViT (e.g., higher mean Feldman scores, heavier tails on CIFAR-10: $\mu $=0.17 vs. 0.09, see Figures \ref{fig:memorization_cifar100} and \ref{fig:memorization_cifar10}), which likely explains its superior performance with gradient-based methods such as NegGrad+.
+\textbf{Architecture.} Swin-T exhibits stronger memorization than ViT (e.g., higher mean Feldman scores, heavier tails on CIFAR-10: $\mu $=0.17 vs. 0.09, see Figure \ref{fig:memorization_hist_both}), which likely explains its superior performance with gradient-based methods such as NegGrad+.
 Swin-T also aligns with CNN-like behavior in SalUn, achieving optimal performance at saliency threshold $\gamma=0.3$, consistent with CNNs \citep{zhao2024makesunlearninghard}, whereas ViT requires a much lower $\gamma=0.1$.
+Together, these results suggest that ViT’s global attention leads to more diffuse parameter involvement, while Swin-T’s local windowed attention allows for more concentrated, targeted unlearning.
+Representation-level analyses in Appendix \ref{app:representation_analysis} further support this view: embedding visualizations show distinct forget/retain shifts after unlearning, and CKA shows that changes concentrate in later representations, with sharper late-layer sensitivity in ViT and a more staged pattern in Swin-T. DINOv2, as a self-supervised backbone with global attention, generally follows trends closer to ViT than Swin-T, while showing less sensitivity to the choice of unlearning algorithm, maintaining competitive results across Fine-tune, NegGrad+, and SalUn.

-This suggests that ViT’s global attention leads to more diffuse parameter involvement, while Swin-T’s local windowed attention allows for more concentrated, targeted unlearning.
-In terms of algorithm performance, Figure \ref{fig:cifar100_comparison} (and Figure \ref{fig:cifar10_unlearning_comparison}, Table \ref{tab:all_unlearn_metrics} in Appendix) shows that Fine-tune is particularly effective on ViT (e.g., ToW-MIA=0.919 on CIFAR-10, 0.831 on CIFAR-100), while NegGrad+ excels on Swin-T, especially with Holdout Retraining on more complex tasks (e.g., ToW=0.975, ToW-MIA=0.902 on CIFAR-100).
-SalUn consistently attains good ToW but struggles on ToW-MIA, especially for ViT-Small (e.g., 0.582 on CIFAR-10 with Confidence).
-Dataset-level effects mirror these trends: ViT has an edge on the smaller, medium-complexity CIFAR-10, Swin-T dominates on the larger, more complex CIFAR-100, and both perform well on the simpler SVHN dataset.
+In terms of algorithm performance, Figure \ref{fig:cifar100_comparison} (and Figure \ref{fig:cifar10_unlearning_comparison}, Table \ref{tab:all_unlearn_metrics} in Appendix) shows that fine-tuning-based methods are particularly effective on ViT while gradient-based methods excel on Swin-T, especially with Holdout Retraining on more complex tasks.
+DINOv2 achieves competitive performance across algorithms, though typically without matching the peak performance observed for Swin-T under gradient-based methods or ViT under fine-tuning.
+Saliency-based unlearning consistently attains good ToW but struggles on ToW-MIA, especially for ViT-Small (e.g., 0.582 on CIFAR-10 with Confidence).

+Dataset-level effects mirror these trends: ViT has an edge on the smaller, medium-complexity CIFAR-10, Swin-T dominates on the larger, more complex CIFAR-100, and DINOv2 remains consistently competitive across datasets.
+All architectures perform well on the simpler SVHN dataset.
 Continual unlearning results in Section \ref{subsec:stab_prox} show broadly similar trends across ViT and Swin-T.